-These sourdough hamburger buns are a great way to use your starter in the summer!
+These sourdough hamburger buns are a great way to use your starter in the summer, or anytime you’re craving a burger!

 Okay, let me show you how to make them!